 In 2017, the Trump administration imposed tariffs on Chinese products worth $34 billion.
 Many companies are now facing increased costs due to those duties.
 But there are ways to avoid paying the extra fees.
 To begin with, check the rules around exports to Ireland.
 If you want to import into Ireland, you must comply with Irish law.

-Step 4: Decide what to import from china
+Step 4: Decide what to import from China

 Top Irish Imports from China:

 Ireland imported $1.5 billion worth of goods from China in 2017, according to data compiled by the World Trade Organization.
 Of those imports, machinery accounted for nearly half ($814 million).
-Other major categories included electrical equipment ($715 million), clothing ($638 million), furniture ($566 million), prefabricated buildings ($451 million), and nuclear reactors ($385 million).
+Other significant categories included electrical equipment ($715 million), clothing ($638 million), furniture ($566 million), prefabricated buildings ($451 million), and nuclear reactors ($385 million).

-Step 5: Find a supplier from china
+Step 5: Find a Supplier from China

 Step 6: Estimate your tax liability